henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ## 12. Artifacts and Cleaning

-Data cleaning varies between experiments, labs and data

-VIsual based artefact rejection first

-Can you separate artefacts or do you have to remove them?

-Keep in mind, eye movements can cause deflections -> they are artefacts

-Are procedures that can separate those with independent component analysis (ICA) You can have overlapping data in epoch series -> ask if you need to remove that trial

-How long does it last?
-Is it synchronized?
-However, you dont have to throw out data because of brief and spatially localized data

-Usually edge-artefacts can occur -> If you apply time-frequency analysis you can remove -> make a buffer zone that you would remove regardless

-If artefacts occurs in areas you want to analyze data -> might need to remove the trial

-Also keep in mind, which electrodes will you be doing data analysis.

-Electrical artefacts can occur: often you can remove the whole electrode and calculate mathematically based on neighbouring electrodes -> But if it has real activity you need to reconsider You can interpolate the channel for the artefact trials or run ICA -> Artefacts can often be mixed in with signals here Obviously during collection keep an eye on the electrode and fix it mid analysis
+Artifacts are signals in the EEG recording that do not come from the neural activity of interest.
+They can come from eye movements, blinks, muscle activity, movement, electrode problems, electrical noise, or edge effects from filtering and time-frequency analysis.[^cohen-notes]

+Artifact handling depends on the dataset, experiment, and research question.
+We need to decide whether an artifact contaminates the part of the data needed for analysis or not.

+Common artifact-handling strategies include:

+- visual inspection of raw EEG
+- marking bad channels
+- rejecting heavily overlapping/contaminated epochs
+- interpolating (synchronizing frequencies of) bad channels when appropriate
+- using ICA (independent component analysis) to identify and remove separable artifact components
+- avoiding or trimming edge regions affected by filtering or time-frequency analysis

+A key decision is whether an artifact can be separated from the neural signal or whether the affected channel/epoch should be removed.
+For example, a brief artifact in an irrelevant channel may not require removing the entire trial, while an artifact in a channel or time window central to the analysis may make that epoch unusable.

+Artifact handling will be conservative at first.
+I will inspect raw EEG, look for obviously bad channels or extreme signal problems, and document any exclusion decisions.
+More advanced cleaning methods such as ICA can be added later if needed.

+A mistake would be applying automatic cleaning without understanding what was removed.

 ## 13. Train/Test Splits and Generalization

 A split means dividing data into different parts for model development and evaluation.
 A training set is data the model learns from.
-A test set is held back and used to evaluate how well the model performs.
+A test set is held back and used to evaluate how well the model performs on new data.

+A naive random split randomly divides all epochs into training and testing data without considering subject, session, or recording structure.
+In EEG, this can be misleading because epochs from the same subject or session may be highly similar.
+If similar epochs appear in both training and testing, the model may look stronger than it actually is.

-EEG-data is noisy, subject specific and sensitive to artefacts, making it difficult to concisely generalize and train.
-The model can usually appear very strong if the train/test split of data is too easy.
-The same applies if similar epochs/subjects/recording sessions are in both train and test datasets.
+EEG data is noisy, subject-specific and sensitive to artifacts, making it difficult to concisely generalize and train.
+The model can usually appear very strong if the train/test split of data is too similar to epochs/subjects/recording sessions.

-It is therefore important to have and compare different evaluation strategies:
+It is therefore important to have and compare different evaluation strategies.
+MOABB organizes BCI evaluation around schemes such as within-session, cross-session, and cross-subject evaluation.[^moabb]:

 Within-session evaluation - can the model classify new trials from same recording-context Cross-session evaluation - can the model classify data from another session of the same subject Cross-subject evaluation - can the model classify data from a new person?

-This way we subject the model to generalization: if the model works on data it has never seen before.
+This way we test if the model works unseen data: generalization.
-A mistake would be reporting one accuracy number without explaining what kind of generalization the split actually tested.

 ## 14. Why EEG Machine Learning Is Difficult

 EEG machine learning is difficult because EEG is noisy, subject-specific, artifact-sensitive, and easy to evaluate incorrectly.
 A model may appear strong if the train/test split is too easy or if similar epochs from the same subject/session appear in both training and testing.

+Another challenge is that EEG signals vary between individuals.
+A pattern learned from one subject may not generalize to another subject.
+This is especially important for motor-imagery decoding because people can produce different neural patterns during the same imagined movement task.

 Deep-learning models such as EEGNet may be useful later, but they do not solve these problems automatically.
-Their results still depend on preprocessing, labeling, and evaluation design.
+Their results still depend on preprocessing, labeling, and evaluation design.[^eegnet]

+The goal is to understand how preprocessing, feature extraction, model choice, and evaluation design affect the reliability of EEG decoding.

 ## 15. What I Need to Check Before Modeling